Canon 800D versus Sony A7

 An illustration of the physical size and weight of the Canon 800D and the Sony A7 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is somewhat smaller (9 percent) than the Canon 800D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (9 percent) than the Canon 800D.
 Moreover, the A7 is markedly lighter (11 percent) than the 800D.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (800D) and the Sony FE Lens Catalog (A7).
 Mirrorless cameras, such as the A7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.